Effective branding. Stop wasting cash.

 This is why Phase 2 is so important, at least as important as Phase 1.

-No one wants their brand conception program to become a miscarriage, or worse still, an abortion.
+No one wants their brand conception program to become a miscarriage.
 But this is precisely what many companies do to the brand they bled and sweated for, and for which they paid with budgets that were so difficult to get approved.

 The 3 Phases of Brand Success